SamZorSec/Itead_Sonoff/README.md

 - Wi-Fi credentials configuration using WiFiManager
 - Web configuration portal to setup MQTT username, password, broker IP address and port
 - OTA firmware update
+- TLS support for CloudMQTT.
+For any other MQTT brokers, you need to change the `broker`address and the `fingerprint`of its certificate.
 - Onboard button:
   - Toggle the state of the relay
   - Restart the relay (hold pressed 3 seconds)